QuiltMC/quilt-mappings/CONVENTIONS.md

 Sometimes, a packet is purely data and does not have an action associated.
 In this case the packet name should simply be `NounSentS2CPacket` or `NounSentC2SPacket`.
 The listener (found in the `net.minecraft.network.listener` package) should be oppositely named: `onNounReceived`.

+Often, Minecraft will have a packet that manipulates a piece of data in various different ways.
+For example, it could be one packet devoted to adding a player to the server, removing a player from the server, or updating that player's data.
+In this case, the verb used is `Updated`.
+This makes our example package name `PlayerUpdatedS2CPacket`.

+Another convention is to use the `Occurred` verb for a package that defines an ambiguous event, such as `PlayerActionOccurredC2SPacket` or `BlockEventOccurredS2CPacket`.

 ## Javadocs

 Write sentences for class, method and field javadocs, starting with an uppercase and ending with a period.
 Start method docs with verbs, like `Gets` or `Called`.
 Use HTML tags such as `<p>` if the docs have several paragraphs, as line wraps are converted to spaces in the generated documentation.
 Feel free to start a new line whenever you feel the current line is too long.